-\Based on COVID-19 Symptoms per TEA Guidance (September 2, 2020)
+Based on COVID-19 Symptoms per TEA Guidance (February 22, 2021)

 Please check yourself and your child before coming to school based on these symptoms.
 As the parent/guardian, you know your child best.
-If any of these are occurring or your child does not feel normal or well, please keep him/her home, call the school as soon as possible, and seek professional medical attention as appropriate.
+If any of these are occurring or your child does not feel normal or well, please keep them home, call the school as soon as possible, and seek professional medical attention as appropriate.